bipsec/bipsec/README.md

 ## :man_office_worker: About me

 I am currently employed as a System Software Engineer at Ariake Co.
-Ltd [株式会社ARIAKE]. in Kumamoto, Japan.
-Prior to this role, I worked as a Software Engineer in Bangladesh, specializing in the development of web applications and ML projects utilizing Python, JavaScript, Machine Learning and other technologies.
+Ltd [株式会社ARIAKE] in Kumamoto, Japan.
+Prior to this role, I was a Software Engineer in Bangladesh, specializing in the development of web applications and ML projects utilizing Python, JavaScript, Machine Learning and other technologies.

 ## 🧠 Interest
 I'm currently exploring different Machine Learning Approaches to different domains to sharpen my skills such as: RAG, MoE, LLM finetuning and stay up-to-date with the latest technologies.